MSc Fusion Energy Science & Technologies Bursaries

 The aim of this bursary scheme is to improve the diversity of the fusion workforce.
-We particularly encourage bursary applications from applicants who identify as women, who are underrepresented within the MSc Fusion Energy course.
+We particularly encourage applications from applicants who identify as women, who are underrepresented within the MSc Fusion Energy Science and Technologies course.

-Please note that to be considered for this bursary you must have a conditional or unconditional offer to study the MSc Fusion Energy at the University of York starting on 15th September 2025.
+To be considered for this bursary you must have a conditional or unconditional offer to study the MSc Fusion Energy Science and Technologies at the University of York starting on 21 September 2026.

 Open to UK (home) students only.

 The aim of this bursary scheme is to improve the diversity of the fusion workforce.
-We particularly encourage bursary applications from applicants who identify as women, who are underrepresented within the MSc Fusion Energy course.
+We particularly encourage bursary applications from applicants who identify as women, who are underrepresented within the MSc Fusion Energy Science and Technologies course.

 This is a competitive process.
 Bursary applications will be assessed by a panel of University of York staff based on: